SnowyMouse/chimera/README.md

 - [Will Chimera run on my system?]
 - [Can I use Chimera under a license besides GNU GPL version 3?]
-- [Why am I seeing an error saying that strings.dll is missing?]
+- [Why are my custom fonts not working?]
 - [Why does Halo's gamma setting not work when Chimera is installed?]
 - [Why is there no auto updater built into Chimera?]
 - [Why do I get an error when joining Custom Edition servers with modded maps?]